Living and Living Well

 "Living and Living Well" is a song written by Tony Martin, Mark Nesler and Tom Shapiro, and recorded by American country music artist George Strait.
 It was released in February 2002 as the second single from his album The Road Less Traveled.
 The song reached number one on the U.S. Billboard Hot Country Singles & Tracks in June 2002.
-It also peaked at number 27 on the Billboard Hot 100, making it a minor crossover hit.
+It also peaked at number 27 on the Billboard Hot 100.

-Content

-The narrator says that there's a difference in "living and living well", and the difference is when you're with your significant other.

 Chart positions

 "Living and Living Well" debuted at number 59 on the U.S. Billboard Hot Country Singles & Tracks for the week of February 16, 2002.